-Dow soars 300 points as US-China trade tensions cool
+Dow soars 350 points as US-China trade tensions cool

 The trade spat between the United States and China is "on hold," according to Treasury Secretary Steven Mnuchin.
 But investors weren't on hold Monday.
 They were buying like there was no tomorrow.

-The Dow surged 300 points in early trading, a gain of more than 1%.
-Nearly all 30 Dow stocks were up and the index even briefly topped 25,000 for the first time in two months.
+The Dow surged more than 350 points in late morning trading, a gain of 1.5%.
+Nearly all 30 Dow stocks were up, and the index even topped 25,000 for the first time in two months.

 The S&P 500 and Nasdaq both climbed around 1%, too.
 So much for selling in May and going away?
 The Dow is now up more than 3% since the start of the month.